boostercloud/booster/docs/chapters/05_going-deeper.md

 Then create a service pricipal running the following command.

-_Note: Remember to change `<service-principal-name>` for a custom one._

 ```bash
 az ad sp create-for-rbac --name <service-principal-name>
 ```

+> [!NOTE]  Remember to change `<service-principal-name>` for a custom one.

 After the service principal is created, create a bash script with the following content.
 It will set up the necessary environment variables required by the provider in order to work:

-_Note: remember to have [jq](https://stedolan.github.io/jq/download/) installed in your system_

 ```bash
 #!/usr/bin/env bash